MSc Botany: Eligibility, Fees, Colleges, & Career Scope in India

 M.Sc.
 Botany is a 2-year postgraduate program focused on plant sciences, preparing students for careers in research, biotechnology, environmental science, and academia.

 With increasing environmental awareness and the global push toward sustainable development, the demand for skilled botanists is steadily rising, making an MSc Botany degree a valuable postgraduate option.
 MSc Botany is a two-year program divided into four semesters, offering in-depth knowledge of plant biology, genetics, ecology, physiology, and research methodologies.
-The course combines theoretical concepts with practical laboratory work to provide a comprehensive understanding of plant sciences.
+The course combines theoretical concepts with practical laboratory work to provide a full understanding of plant sciences.
 Candidates typically require a Bachelor’s degree in Botany or a related field with at least 50% aggregate marks for admission, which may be merit- or entrance-based.
 Graduates can pursue careers as botanists, ecologists, and plant pathologists, with average salaries ranging from INR 3–6 LPA in India.

 MSc Botany: Course Overview